 One of the most challenging and frustrating changes most seniors will face is a loss of mobility.
-In many ways, the loss of mobility is also a loss of independence, no longer allowing you to participate in the activities you once enjoyed.
+In many ways, the loss of mobility is also a loss of independence that no longer allows you to participate in activities you once enjoyed.
 Here’s some information about the effects of losing mobility.

 What is Mobility?

-Declines in mobility can increase the number and severity of falls and make it difficult for older adults to visit friends and family and continue doing their activities independently.
-Older adults who lose their mobility are less likely to remain living at home; have higher rates of disease, disability, hospitalization, and death; and have poorer quality of life.”
+Decline in mobility can increase the number and severity of falls for seniors.
+It makes it difficult to visit friends and family and continue being active independently.
+Older adults who lose their mobility are less likely to remain living at home and require long-term care.
+Loss of mobility also increases the risk of of disease, hospitalization, poorer quality of life and earlier death.

 How Loss of Mobility Can Affect Your Life

-Aging affects muscle mass and strength, bone density and can make joints stiffer and less flexible.
+Aging affects muscle mass, strength, bone density and can make joints stiffer and less flexible.
 Losing your mobility can significantly impact everyday activities, such as walking, the ability to drive a car and climbing stairs.
 Loss of mobility affects people’s physical, mental health and finances.

 The emotional effects of mobility loss can lead to feeling isolated, which affects one’s mental health and increases certain health risks.
 The level of impact on your life depends on the severity of the decline.
 For example, if you have occasional tremors and shakes, you may have difficulty holding onto things, but you may still be able to get around on foot somewhat independently.